popphp/docs/reference/pop_archive.rst

     $archive = new Pop\Archive\Archive('test.zip');
     $archive->extract('/path/to/extract/files');

-If the archive file is compressed, it will decompress it first:
+If the archive file is compressed, it will decompress it first.
+No extra step
+required:

 .. code-block:: php